jw447/zPerf/README.md

 ## To run the compression

 We provide the example job scripts of running SZ on Cori, named as *job_sz.sh,* and running ZFP on Summit, named as *job_zfp.sh*.
 Users need to specify the installation path of each compressor and the data directory in the job scripts.

-Note that ZFP API does not support relative error bound, therefore the absolute eror bound values in *job_zfp.sh* are the product of data range and relative error bound values.
+For SZ, we set the number of quantization intervals as 65536 and SZ_Mode as SZ_BEST_SPEED, where the lossless backend is not performed.
+We set the errBoundMode as REL (relative error bound) and the relative error ratio as [1E-6, 1E-5, 1E-4, 1E-3].
+For ZFP, we adopt fixed_accuracy mode and set the absolute error bound as the production of relative error ratio and data range.
+The relative error ratio for ZFP is set to [1E-6, 1E-5, 1E-4, 1E-3] as well.

 ## To run the compression performance modeling